 After that, Mindlab was ready to move on.
 To Utrecht University for example.
 And later on back to Enschede, to UT.
 That turned out to be impossible: the coronavirus outbreak started.
 However, we will be back in May this year.
 With Mindlab Online.
 Mindlab Online offers you an unique opportunity to attend Mindlab nevertheless.
 Mindlab Online is an event that gives you - at home on your couch or at your kitchen table - a true theatre experience, to discover what Mindlab has to offer.

 Mindlab will inspire and challenge employees to consider for themselves and with others what is important to them in their daily work, career and personal life – within the university and beyond.
 With Mindlab, we aim to make a positive contribution to the working and living environment of the University of Twente; an open and safe environment in which everyone feels at home.
 Mindlab is breaking down barriers.
 Mindlab is captivating and above all unique.

-Prof. dr. Ellen Giebels (vice-dean of the Faculty Behavioural, Management and Social Sciences) is the initiator of Mindlab.
+Professor Ellen Giebels (vice dean of the Faculty Behavioural, Management and Social Sciences) is the initiator of Mindlab.
 You can read her story here (in short) and in more detail in this article on Mindlab in U-Today (in Dutch).

 Vice-chair of the Executive Board of University of Twente dr. Mirjam Bult encouraged the initative and explains why Mindlab is such a strong initiative: